Combining probability distributions: Extending the logarithmic pooling approach: Assigning the weights in logarithmic pooling

-In a context of near complete uncertainty about the relative reliabilities of the experts (information sources) it may be desirable to combine the prior distributions such that $\pi(\theta)$ is maximally uninformative.
-Such approach would ensure that, given the constraints imposed by $\mathbf{F(\theta)}$, the pooled distribution is the one which best represents the current state of knowledge~\citep{jaynes1957,savchuk1994}.
-In order to choose $\boldsymbol\alpha$ so as to maximise prior diffuseness, one can maximise the entropy of the log-pooled prior:
+In a context of near complete uncertainty about the relative reliabilities of the experts (information sources) it may be desirable to combine the prior distributions such that $\pi(\theta)$ is maximally diffuse.
+According to its proponents, such an approach would ensure that, given the constraints imposed by $\mathbf{F}_{\theta}$, the pooled distribution is the one which best represents the current state of knowledge~\citep{Jaynes1957,Savchuk1994}.
+In order to choose $\boldsymbol\alpha$ so as to maximise prior diffuseness, one can maximise the entropy of the log-pooled prior, i.e.